-The WisDOT centralized Highway Structure Information System (HSIS) is maintained by the Statewide Structure Management Engineer for all bridges and ancillary structures in Wisconsin.
+Highway Structure Information System (HSIS) is maintained by the Statewide Structure Management Engineer for all bridges and ancillary structures in Wisconsin.
 This database system consists of element level data, an electronic directory of supplemental information files (approved format such as .pdf, .doc, etc.), and inventory data utilized to create the National Bridge Inventory (NBI) File sent annually to FHWA.
 The data and files in this system are maintained by the regional and county (local) inspection Program Managers.
-Currently the Federal Highway Administration (FHWA) requires that all states maintain an NBI file that contains bridge inventory and inspection data in the format described in the current addition of the FHWA Recording and Coding Guide for the Structure Inventory and Appraisal of the Nation's Bridges (Coding Guide) for all bridges in the state.
-FHWA requires all States to collect and submit element data as provided by the current addition of the AASHTO Manual for Bridge Element Inspection.
+Currently FHWA requires that all states maintain an NBI file that contains bridge inventory and inspection data in the format described in the current edition of the FHWA Specifications for the National Bridge Inventory (SNBI) for all bridges in the state.
+FHWA requires all States to collect and submit element data as provided by the current edition of the AASHTO Manual for Bridge Element Inspection.

 Each year, the Statewide Structure Management Engineer uses inventory and inspection data in HSIS to create the NBI file.
 The Statewide Structure Management Engineer is the primary contact for data submittal and coordination with the FHWA, WisDOT regions, and counties.
-The official bridge inspection report file, which is the hardcopy paper file, for all state bridges is located at each regional office, and for all local bridges is located in each county office until April 1, 2017, when all future official inspection reports will be recognized in HSIS with digital signatures.